I’ll go ahead and give you my answer, I’m all three.

 The Puerto Rican Conundrum

-Now, going back to the Maury episode when the results are revealed and the outcome is not what was expected, how do they react?
+Now, how do they react to the Maury episode when the results are revealed and the outcome is not what was expected?
 In complete and total denial!
 Yes, that’s how my late Grandmother reacted!
 There’s a lot of denial in our family about our African ancestry.
-Sadly, anti-blackness is very much alive within Puerto Ricans.
+Sadly, anti-blackness is very much alive among Puerto Ricans.
 My late Grandmother looked indigenous.
-In her mind, she was an indigenous Taína a contrast to what her mitochondrial DNA revealed.
-So even if you look indigenous, Black or White that alone doesn’t determine your lineage.
+In her mind, she was an indigenous Taína a stark contrast to what her mitochondrial DNA revealed.
+So even if you look indigenous, Black, or White that alone doesn’t determine your lineage.

 The family line is forever imprinted in our DNA